glouw/rr/README.md

 ### Boolean Expressions

 Boolean expression are pascal-like requiring enclosed parenthesis per boolean expression.
-Operators `&&` and `||` evaluate expressions left and right.
+Operators `&&` and `||` evaluate expressions to then left and then the right.
 Boolean expressions do not short circuit.

 ```
 Main()